 Report details that discuss apparent violations should avoid making explicit conclusions about the safety significance of the issue.
 The report should include details that demonstrate safety significance and describe any corrective actions taken or planned by the vendor.

-Inspectors should consider the guidance provided in IMC 0613, “Power Reactor Construction Inspection Reports,” when evaluating findings associated with construction activities versus QA program and Part 21 findings.
+Inspectors should consider the guidance provided in IMC 0613, “Power Reactor Construction Inspection Reports,” when evaluating findings associated with construction activities versus QA program and 10 CFR Part 21 findings.

 Enforcement Discretion.
 Where the NRC is using discretion for a violation that meets the criteria of Section 3 of the NRC Enforcement Policy, the report shall state: “Discretion is being exercised after consultation with the Office of Enforcement pursuant to Section 3 of the NRC Enforcement Policy and a violation is not being issued.”